dirckvdende/dirckvdende.github.io/collections/_posts/2025-11-12-5-algorithm-problems-for-a-brain-workout.md

 ## Putting Out the Fire - ★★★

 There are 60 firefighters in a building with 60 fires (see the visualization below).
 At every water drop icon there's a firefighter.
 Each firefighter is carrying enough water with them to put out exactly one fire.
-Each firefighter also moves exactly one grid square per second (vertically or horizontally, not diagonally).
+Each firefighter also moves exactly one grid square per minute (vertically or horizontally, not diagonally).
 When a firefighter reaches a fire, they put it out instantly.
 By assigning the firefighters to the fires, what's the minimum amount of time it will take for them to put out all of the fires?

 All firefighters work fully independently.
 They don't have to wait on each other, and they can occupy the same spot at the same time.